Artist’s conception of the original Kapaleeswara Shiva Temple on the Mylapore seashore.

 San Thome Cathedral, Mylapore, Madras, was built in 1896.
 The first St. Thomas church to appear on the Mylapore beach was built in 1523 by Augustinian friars against the ancient Kapaleeswara Temple wall.
 The Christian tactic of encroaching on Hindu buildings and holy sites and then taking them over continues in Tamil Nadu till today.

 San Thome Cathedral: This empty tomb is the second tomb the Portuguese opened in 1523.
-The popular belief among the fisher folk of the area is that the Archbishop uses it as a vault to store the vast wealth the church accumulated during the Portuguese period when they were looting the Hindu temples of Mylapore.
+The popular belief among the fisher folk of the area is that the Archbishop of Madras-Mylapore uses the tomb as a vault to store the vast wealth the church accumulated during the Portuguese period when they were looting the Hindu temples of Mylapore.

 Diagram of the St. Thomas tomb created in 1523 by the Portuguese.

-San Thome Cathedral: This tableau in the tomb crypt has been added by San Thome authorities to stir up communal feelings among the Catholic pilgrims who visit the empty tomb.
-According to the Acts of Thomas, the only authority on the Apostle’s travels, Thomas was executed by a Zoroastrian king in Parthia for crimes against women.
+San Thome Cathedral: This diorama in the tomb crypt has been added by San Thome authorities to stir up communal feelings among the Catholic pilgrims who visit the church.
+According to the Acts of Thomas, the only authority for the Apostle’s travels, Thomas was executed by a Zoroastrian king in Parthia for crimes against women.
 His executioners were four Persian soldiers who used spears to stab him, at his own request.

 Wooden pole behind San Thome Cathedral: This is said to be part of the log of wood miraculously lifted by St. Thomas in the Mylapore legend.
 The real miracle is that it still stands and that nobody has cut it down and carted it away, as it is an alleged true relic of the Apostle.